AustinAbro321/in-memory-db-kata/readme.txt

-You are creating an application to create and track sales from users.
+You have an application to track sales from users.
+You are implementing the database layer

 Here are the requirements for your application
 1. get the name of the car with the given ID